kubenet-dev/ac2-kubenet-workshop/Part 2/README.md

 The data-server indicated, that for the `admin-state` field, the allowed values are either `enable` or `disable`.
 These allowed field values it did take from the schema, that defined the allowed value space.

-Lets set the value to `disable`.
+Let's set the value to `disable`.

 ```shell
 kubectl apply -f configs/system0_disable.yaml
 ```

-Lets check the status again.
+Let's check the status again.

 ```shell
 # either reference by name